Climber, Routesetter, & Photographer

 Climbing has enabled me to live a free and inspired life.
 I aspire to be a well-rounded climber, pushing my climbing in both directions—from bouldering to alpine climbing—but I know I will always love the free movement over rock the most.
-I am now a national athlete for Rab, and continue to push my personal limits in climbing in between my routesetting and photography work.
+I am now a national athlete for Rab and CAMP, and continue to push my personal limits in climbing in between my routesetting and photography work.

 I am a contributor to the stock agency, Tandem Stills + Motion, one of the leading image providers in genres of nature, travel, culture, adventure, and active lifestyle.
 Click here to view my page on their site.